-We can narrow the characteristics that define the modern innovative educator down to 5 of the most crucial and relevant.
-They are listed below for you to ponder.
+We can narrow the characteristics that define this teacher down to 5 of the most crucial and relevant.
 Which ones do you have, and how do your students benefit most from you having them?

-We’ll start with the fact that the modern innovative educator thinks differently about a learner’s challenging behaviour.
-This new lens meets kids where they are.
-Ross Greene’s work in changing the way we look at challenging behaviour dares us to look toward other ways of motivating them.
+The modern innovative educator thinks differently about a learner’s challenging behaviour.
+As a result, this new lens meets kids where they are.
+Ross Greene’s work in changing the way we look at challenging behaviour suggests other ways of motivating them.

 In-school suspension, out-of-school suspension, and coercive means as well as bribes do not solve challenging problems.
-They only mask them and make life easier (in the short term) for the teacher.
-Greene sets out to get schools to adapt a more humane way of dealing with students with difficulties.
-This goes against the norm and requires planning, time, and effort, but the results speak for themselves.
+In fact, they only mask them and make life easier (in the short term) for the teacher.
+Greene sets out to get schools to adapt a more humane way of dealing with students that have difficulties.
+Of course, it requires planning, time, and effort, but the results speak for themselves.
 Here is a success story from his website.

 The teacher of today understands and knows how to combat the Age of Distraction.
 Our kids are distracted by gadgets, the media. and screens.
-A modern innovative educator realizes that something else is needed to increase students’ attention spans.
+Thus, a modern innovative educator realizes that something else is needed to increase students’ attention spans.

-Mindfulness practices in the curriculum seek to make children aware of thought processes and emotional changes at the moment they happen.
+Mindfulness practices in the curriculum make children aware of thought processes and emotional changes the moment they happen.
 Reflective learning also helps students connect previous learning to current experiences.
-We now have much more complete information of how the pre-frontal cortex develops and contributes to the well-being of the learner.
-As such, a modern educator knows better than to expect their students to simply be producers of high test scores.
+We now have much more complete information of how the pre-frontal cortex develops and contributes to a learner’s well-being.
+As such, modern educators know better than to expect their students to simply produce high test scores.

 You don’t just stick with the status quo in modern innovative teaching.
 Why be content to do the same old thing all the time, getting the same old results?
 Innovative teachers are willing to go out and learn new tricks, expanding their own toolkit.
 They are lifelong learners themselves, and their outward joy of learning shows and inspires others.

-They learn for the sake of learning, they think of how to do things better, and they practice, practice, practice.
-They embrace systems that allow learners to take ownership of their learning.
-A great example is Solution fluency, one of the 5 processes outlined in the Essential Fluencies, and the flagship process for solving any problem you can think of.
+The modern innovative educator learns for the sake of learning.
+They think of how to do things better and they practice.
+Additionally, they embrace systems that allow learners to take ownership of their learning.
+A great example is Solution Fluency, the flagship process for solving any problem you can think of.

-A modern innovative educator has the skills to navigate along the informational highway safely and effectively, and models them for all learners.
-Students nowadays need prime examples of using safe practices when browsing the Internet for school or for leisure.
-This is a huge part of practicing Global Digital Citizenship.
+A modern innovative educator can navigate along the informational highway safely and effectively, and models such skills for all learners.
+Students nowadays need examples of using safe practices when browsing the Internet for school or leisure.
+This is also a huge part of practicing Global Digital Citizenship.

 Such an individual gathers the best, most valid and reliable information to create solutions.
-They use collaborative tools to team with different cultures or professionals to bring about useful changes that enhance the world for them and future children.
+They use collaborative tools to team with others and bring about changes that enhance the world for them and future children.

-At the same time, modern teachers know their students need to learn to not fear the online world but rather use the information they find there to the best of their ability.
+At the same time, modern teachers know their students need to learn to not fear the online world.
+Instead they must learn to use the information they find to the best of their ability.
 This is where the skills learned in practicing Information Fluency become indispensable.